LooseMarek/ViewFactory/README.md

 let viewFactory: ViewFactoryProtocol = ViewFactory(viewFactoryColor: yourCustomViewFactoryColor)
 ```

-In this way, if you wish to e.g. change color of the header label, you can easly do it from `YourCustomViewFactoryColor` by changing `labelHeader` color.
+In this way, if you wish to e.g. change color of all header labels, you can easly do it from `YourCustomViewFactoryColor` by changing `labelHeader` color.

 ## Factories